Nebraska Law Research

 A Leader in the Field

-Nationally recognized publications including Wake Forest Law Review, the University of Pennsylvania Journal of International Law, Boston University Law Review and the Harvard Law Review Blog have published Professor Johnson’s work.
+Nationally recognized publications including Washington University Law Review, Wake Forest Law Review, the University of Pennsylvania Journal of International Law, and Boston University Law Review have published Professor Johnson's work.
+He has also contributed essays to widely read legal forums including the Harvard Law Review Blog and the Election Law Blog.

 Applying Corporate Theory to Artificial Intelligence